martjay/FBCNN-GUI/README.md

 * Most existing learning-based methods \[e.g., ARCNN, MWCNN, SwinIR] train a specific model for each quality factor, lacking the flexibility of learning a single model for different JPEG quality factors.
 * DCT-based methods \[e.g., DMCNN, QGAC] require obtaining DCT coefficients or quantization tables as input, which are only stored in the JPEG format.
 Moreover, when an image is compressed multiple times, only the most recent compression information is stored.
 * Existing blind methods \[e.g., DnCNN, DCSC, QGAC] can only provide deterministic reconstruction results for each input, ignoring the needs of user preference.
-* Existing methods are trained with synthetic images, assuming that low-quality images are only compressed once. **However, most images from the Internet are compressed multiple times.** Although some progress has been made on real recompressed images, such as images from Twitter \[ARCNN, DCSC], there is still a lack of detailed and complete research on double JPEG artifact removal.
+* Existing methods are trained with synthetic images, assuming that low-quality images are only compressed once. **However, most images from the Internet are compressed multiple times.** Although some progress has been made on real recompressed images, such as images from Twitter \[ARCNN, DCSC], there is still a lack of detailed 和 complete research on double JPEG artifact removal.

 ### Network Architecture